alexandred/volt-upload/README.md

 ## Installation
 You must first add the following line to your application's Gemfile:

-	gem 'cloudinary_gem', github: "alexandred/cloudinary_gem"

-In the future (once a few issues have been sorted), this should be unecessary.

-Add this line to your application's Gemfile:

     gem 'volt-upload', github: "alexandred/volt-upload"

 And then execute: